-I am the founder of MindBody Fitness, and I have been in business since 1985.
-My company focuses on what is commonly referred to as a whole-person approach which helps individuals discover and implement a life balance by optimizing performance in life, work and sports – the triple play, if you will.
+I founded MindBody Fitness in 1985.
+My company focuses on what is commonly referred to as a whole-person approach which helps individuals discover and implement a life balance by optimizing performance in life, work and sports.

 As I developed a better understanding of how I can really impact people one thing became very clear: conventional medicine was limited because it really focuses on treating symptoms not examining the root causes of disease.
 Learning about and practicing preventive or functional medicine was really the approach that was going to change people’s lives.